ACM Special Interest Group on Algorithms and Computation Theory

 In selecting the Knuth Prize winner, the Committee pays particular attention to a sustained record of high-impact, seminal contributions to the foundations of computer science.
 The selection may also be based partly on educational accomplishments and contributions such as fundamental textbooks and high-quality students.
 The award is not given for service to the theoretical computer science community, but service may be included in the citation for a winner.

-The 2024 Prize Committee.
-Edith Cohen (Google/Tel Aviv U.), David Eppstein (Chair, UC Irvine), Monika Henzinger (ISTA), Kurt Mehlhorn (Max Planck Institute), Salil Vadhan (Harvard U.), and Moshe Vardi (Rice U.)
+The 2025 Prize Committee.
+Noga Alon (Princeton U.), Edith Cohen (Chair, Google/Tel Aviv U.), David Eppstein (UC Irvine), Valerie King (U. of Victoria), Salil Vadhan (Harvard U.), and Moshe Vardi (Rice U.)

 About the Award.
 The first Knuth Prize was presented at the 1996 ACM Symposium on Theory of Computing (STOC).
 Prize presentations now alternate between STOC in odd years and the IEEE Symposium on Foundations of Computer Science (FOCS) in even years.
 The winner is invited to give a lecture at the conference.